betloreilly/tasks/README.md

 ### Common Issues

-**Connection Error to Astra DB**
+**"UNAUTHENTICATED: Invalid token"**
+- Check environment variables are set correctly
-- Verify your Application Token is correct
+- Verify Astra DB token is valid and has proper permissions

-- Check that your API Endpoint URL is properly formatted
+**"Port already in use"**
+- Kill processes using port 3001: `lsof -ti:3001 | xargs kill`
+- Or change PORT in environment variables

+**404 Deployment Not Found (Vercel)**
-- Ensure your database is active in the Astra dashboard
+- Ensure environment variables are set in Vercel dashboard

-**Frontend Can't Connect to Backend**
-- Verify the backend server is running on port 5000
+- Check build logs for errors
-- Check the proxy configuration in `vite.config.js`
+- Verify vercel.json configuration

-**CORS Issues**
-- The server includes CORS middleware for all origins
-- For production, consider restricting CORS to specific domains
+**Database collections missing**
+- Collections are auto-created on first use
+- Check Astra DB dashboard for collection status

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+2. Create a feature branch
-3. Commit changes: `git commit -am 'Add feature'`
-4. Push to branch: `git push origin feature-name`
+3. Make your changes
+4. Test locally
 5. Submit a pull request

 ## 📄 License